catalinpit/hashnode/cklnlzpkq00lf8us1b4e4brss.md

 <hr/>

-Nothing beats practice, especially when you learn to code.
-Building one project teaches you more than watching multiple tutorials.
+<mark>Nothing beats practice, especially when you learn to code.
+Building one project teaches you more than watching multiple tutorials.</mark>

 As a result, in this article, you can see a handful of programming projects suited to beginners.